H.E. Reem Al Hashimy Leads High-Level Delegation to Ireland to Mark 50 Years of Bilateral Relations

 Related News

-Abdullah bin Zayed holds phone calls with several foreign ministers, officials to discuss regional developments, repercussions of blatant Iranian missile attacks on UAE, brotherly nations
+Abdullah bin Zayed holds phone calls with several officials, foreign ministers to discuss repercussions of Iranian terrorist attacks on UAE

 H.H.
-Sheikh Abdullah bin Zayed Al Nahyan, Deputy Prime Minister and Minister of Foreign Affairs, held phone calls with several foreign ministers to discuss the latest regional developments and their implications for regional security and stability, following the blatant Iranian missile attacks targeting the UAE and several brotherly countries.
+Sheikh Abdullah bin Zayed Al Nahyan, Deputy Prime Minister and Minister of Foreign Affairs, discussed during phone calls with a number of officials and foreign ministers of brotherly countries.

 View Details